caddyserver/website/src/docs/markdown/quick-starts/https.md

 <pre><code class="cmd bash">curl "https://cloudflare-dns.com/dns-query?name=example.com&type=A" \
   -H "accept: application/dns-json"</code></pre>

-<aside class="tip">If you're on your home network or some other restricted intranet, you may need to forward ports or adjust firewall settings.</aside>

 Also make sure your server is externally reachable on ports 80 and 443 from a public interface.

+<aside class="tip">If you're on your home or other restricted network, you may need to forward ports or adjust firewall settings.</aside>

 All we have to do is start Caddy with your domain name in the config.
 There are several ways to do this.

 ## Caddyfile

-This is the most common way to get HTTPS; it works for almost any kind of site.
+This is the most common way to get HTTPS.

 Create a file called `Caddyfile` (no extension) where the first line is your domain name, for example: